 See my updated post: Power up on LinkedIn.

 Currently, these four along with Instagram are the big five social media platforms but there are up and comers like Tumblr and Snapchat.
 You don’t have to be on all these platforms, and there is a lot of information to digest if you want to develop a successful social media strategy.
 However, it is worth the effort in the long run and can pay big dividends.
 We are here to help, so please contact me with any questions.

 Thanks for reading.

 If you found this post helpful, please share it on social media. 😉 Be sure to follow me on your favorite social media platforms for curated information on this topic.
-The icons are in the header of this page.
+The icons are in the footer of this page.